401(k), 403(b), and 457(b) Retirement Plans

 Qualified Roth Contribution Program

 A qualified plan can allow a participant to designate all or a portion of the elective deferrals as an after-tax Roth contribution that is maintained in a separate designated Roth account, much like a Roth IRA.
 After-tax Roth contributions are, as the name suggests, included in the taxable income of the participant; however, contributions and earnings are distributed tax-free.
-The limit on the designated Roth contribution is equal to the overall limit on contributions minus any elective deferrals of before-tax income.
+The limit on the designated Roth contribution equals the overall limit on contributions minus any elective deferrals of before-tax income.
 Except for the fact that designated Roth deferrals are taxed for the year for which the contribution is attributed, Roth deferrals are subject to the same tax rules as pretax elective deferrals.
 However, only the employee contribution can be designated to a Roth account.
 The employer portion is always a pre-tax contribution.
 This is also true for Solo 401(k) plans.

 A distribution from a designated Roth account is tax-free only if it is a qualified distribution, which is a distribution received by the participants after reaching age of 59½ or the participant became disabled or the distribution was made because of the employee's death, and the distribution was made after the 5 tax year period that began with the 1st tax year in which a designated Roth contribution was made.
 If the account received a rollover from another designated Roth account, then the 1st tax year is the one for which the previous designated Roth account was established.
 Since September 28, 2010, rollovers could be made from any retirement plan to a designated Roth account in the same plan; however, a designated Roth distribution can only be rolled over into another designated Roth account or to a Roth IRA.
 Rollover amounts are not counted when determining if contribution limits have been exceeded.